lincc-frameworks-mask-incubator/gundam/README.md

 # Gundam

-A package to count pairs at light speed and estimate 2-point correlation functions of large galaxy samples or mock catalogs.
-Works with angular, projected and redshift-space coordinates and derives boostrap error estimates.
-Supports custom weigths and works in parallel across your CPU cores.
+A package to count galaxy pairs at light speed and estimate 2-point correlation functions of large galaxy samples or mock catalogs, that works with angular, projected and redshift-space coordinates.
+Its main features are:

+* **Speed**
+By calling Fortran routines that implement efficient skip-list/linked-list algorithms, it can be extremely fast
+* **Parallel**
+Employs the OpenMP framework to make use of multi-core CPUs
+* **User-defined Weights and Error Estimates**
+Accepts weighted pair counts defined by the user and can also estimate statistical boostrap errors with minimal overhead
+* **User-friendly and Flexible**
+By carefully wrapping Fortran code in a suitable Python framework, it is very easy to use and extend its functionality by both novice and seasoned users
+* **Bonus Track**
+Lots of auxiliary and plotting functions to produce nice, paper-ready plots for 1D/2D correlations, complete with ratios, labels and even power-law fits

 ## Getting Started
 Input data consists of astropy tables (see [Astropy Tables](http://docs.astropy.org/en/stable/table/)),